 RAIT 316 Clinical Practicum in Magnetic Resonance Imaging • 12 Cr.

 Provides the opportunity to develop required competencies for advance certification in Magnetic Resonance Imaging.
 Includes 40 hours per week for 11 weeks in an MRI department.
 Either RAIT 316 or IMAGE 271 can be taken for credit, not both.
-Prerequisite: RAIT 315 Magnetic Resonance Instrumentation and Procedures, and permission of instructor.
+Prerequisite: RAIT 315 within the past 36 months with a grade of 2.7 (B-) or better and Procedures, and permission of instructor.

 After completing this class, students should be able to:

 - At the completion of the course, the student will have proven competence in a minimum of 50% of the required procedures.
 Competence in a required procedure includes evaluation of a student’s ability to: